-This year, Jackson Hewitt has become the largest purveyor of refund anticipation loans, followed by the much smaller Liberty Tax Service.
-Most tax preparers offer some form of refund anticipation compensation.
+Jackson Hewitt has become a larget purveyor of refund anticipation loans, as well as Liberty Tax Service.
+Many tax preparers offer some form of refund anticipation compensation.

 How Do RALs Work?

-As stated above, these loans are typically offered by tax preparation services.
-The loan is offered based on the amount of the tax payer’s refund.
+These loans, typically offered by tax preparation services, are offered based on the amount of the tax payer’s refund.
 They then deduct any fees or interest before issuing the loan.

-In theory, the loan will be paid off when the tax preparation service receives your tax refund check.
+In theory, the loan is paid off when the tax preparation service receives your tax refund check.
 If your refund is less than originally anticipated (for instance, if traffic tickets or child support obligations are deducted), you will be held responsible for the remaining amount.

 Typically, the RAL is issued in the form of a debit card from the tax preparer.
-However there are many businesses who offer “soft” RALs.
-A soft RAL is when you prove the size of your refund to a business, and then that business offers merchandise or an in-store gift card that is equivalent to the refund you anticipate.
-Again, this is not a true refund anticipation loan and there are instances when these types of refund advances are a good deal.
+However, there are many businesses who offer “soft” RALs.
+A soft RAL is when you prove the size of your refund to a business, and that business offers merchandise or an in-store gift card that is equivalent to the refund you anticipate.
+Again, this is not a true refund anticipation loan, and there are instances when these types of refund advances are a good deal.

 Why Are Refund Anticipation Loans a Bad Idea?

-Obviously not everyone considers an RAL to be a bad idea.
-At least 7 million taxpayers believe that their situation calls for this kind of measure, but I believe that these loans are a bad move in almost every situation.
-Here are three reasons why:
+Obviously, not everyone considers an RAL to be a bad idea.
+Millions of taxpayers believe that their situation calls for this kind of measure, but I believe that obtaining these loans is a bad move in almost every situation.
+Here are several reasons why: